hojmax/Point-Packing/README.md

 # Point Packing
 ## 📝 Description
 In this project i use gradient descent to find the optimal 'packing' of points confined to a rectangular 2D container.
-I define this optimal packing as minimizing the sum of the pairwise distances and the distances to the borders for all points.
+I define this optimal packing as maximizing the sum of the pairwise distances and the distances to the borders for all points.
 On the basis of this definition i formulate the following loss function[^1] (Sorry to light theme users 😊):

 [^1]: I am aware that the loss function does not 100% match my definition.
 It does however give me a good way to formulate the problem.